Brazil - Telecoms, Mobile and Broadband - Statistics and Analyses

 Net Serviços launches a 500Mb/s service for the residential market;

-Report update includes telcos’ operating and financial data to Q3 2017, regulator’s market data to November 2017, recent market developments.
+Report update includes the regulator’s market data to September 2018, operator data to Q3 2018, recent market developments.

 Companies mentioned in this report: